Oscar-it0/TripleTen_DS_12_Integrated_Project_2/README.md

-#  Sprint 12 - Proyecto de Recuperación de Oro

-Este proyecto tiene como objetivo construir un modelo de machine learning para predecir la recuperación de oro en una planta de procesamiento.
-Utilizamos datos reales de producción, que incluyen parámetros físicos y químicos medidos en diferentes etapas del proceso.

-##  Archivos de Datos

-Los datos se encuentran en tres archivos CSV:
-- `gold_recovery_train.csv`: conjunto de entrenamiento.
-- `gold_recovery_test.csv`: conjunto de prueba (sin objetivos).
-- `gold_recovery_full.csv`: conjunto completo con todas las características.

-> Los datos están indexados por fecha y hora (`date`).
-Los parámetros cercanos en el tiempo suelen ser similares.

-##  Instrucciones del Proyecto

-### 1. Preparación de los Datos
--  Cargar y explorar los archivos desde:
-  `/datasets/gold_recovery_train.csv`
-  `/datasets/gold_recovery_test.csv`
-  `/datasets/gold_recovery_full.csv`
--  Verificar el cálculo de `rougher.output.recovery` y comparar con los valores reales usando el Error Absoluto Medio (EAM).
--  Identificar las características ausentes en el conjunto de prueba y analizar su tipo.
--  Realizar el preprocesamiento necesario (valores nulos, tipos de datos, etc.).

-### 2. Análisis Exploratorio
--  Analizar cómo cambian las concentraciones de **Au**, **Ag** y **Pb** en cada etapa del proceso.
--  Comparar la distribución del tamaño de partículas entre los conjuntos de entrenamiento y prueba.
--  Evaluar la suma total de concentraciones en cada etapa para detectar valores anómalos y decidir si deben eliminarse.

-### 3. Construcción del Modelo
--  Implementar una función para calcular el **sMAPE** (Symmetric Mean Absolute Percentage Error).
--  Entrenar múltiples modelos y evaluarlos con validación cruzada.
--  Seleccionar el mejor modelo y probarlo con el conjunto de prueba.

-##  Criterios de Evaluación
-Los revisores evaluarán:
-- Calidad del análisis y preparación de datos.
-- Variedad y rendimiento de los modelos desarrollados.
-- Correcta validación y evaluación del modelo.
-- Claridad en la explicación de cada paso.
-- Limpieza y organización del código.
-- Conclusiones obtenidas.
+# Sprint 12 - Module 2 Project: Gold Recovery from Gold Ore - Zyfra

+This project aims to build a machine learning model to predict gold recovery in a processing plant.
+We use real production data, including physical and chemical parameters measured at different stages of the process.

+---

+## Datasets

+The data is contained in three CSV files:
+- `gold_recovery_train.csv`: training set.
+- `gold_recovery_test.csv`: test set (without targets).
+- `gold_recovery_full.csv`: complete set with all features.

+> The data is indexed by date and time (`date`).
+Parameters close in time are usually similar.

+---

+## Project Instructions

+### 1. Data Preparation
+- Load and explore the files from:
+`gold_recovery_train.csv`
+`gold_recovery_test.csv`
+`gold_recovery_full.csv`
+- Verify the calculation of `rougher.output.recovery` and compare with actual values using the Mean Absolute Error (MAE).
+- Identify missing features in the test set and analyze their type.
+- Perform the necessary preprocessing (null values, data types, etc.).

+### 2. Exploratory Analysis
+- Analyze how the concentrations of **Au**, **Ag**, and **Pb** change at each stage of the process.
+- Compare the particle size distribution between the training and test sets.
+- Evaluate the total sum of concentrations at each stage to detect anomalous values and decide whether they should be removed.

+### 3. Model Construction
+- Implement a function to calculate the **sMAPE** (Symmetric Mean Absolute Percentage Error).
+- Train multiple models and evaluate them with cross-validation.
+- Select the best model and test it with the test set.

+---

+## Checklist

+- Quality of analysis and data preparation.
+- Variety and performance of the models developed.
+- Correct validation and evaluation of the model.
+- Clarity in the explanation of each step.
+- Cleanliness and organization of the code.
+- Conclusions obtained.

+---

+## Tools

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Pyplot
+- Sklearn